28 October 1957

 For Harry's second This Is Your Life tribute, Michael suprised him during a book signing session in a London branch of W H Smith.

-Fellow Goon Spike Milligan is on the guest list, along with comedy actor Alfred Marks and his wife Paddie O'Neil, Welsh baritone Sir Geraint Evans and singer Dame Vera Lynn.
+Harry's fellow Goon Spike Milligan is on the guest list, along with comedy actor Alfred Marks and his wife Paddie O'Neil, Welsh baritone Sir Geraint Evans and singer Dame Vera Lynn.

 28 March 1990